ZhangSteven/risk_report/README.md

 ## To Do

-1. Add asset special case file, containing asset type and country information for those private security, open ended fund and override security.

-2. Add test cases for the asset allocation with new funcitons, with the special case in (1).
+1. Add specal case file for 823 HK's SFC Authorized field?

 3. Consider refactor code to improve efficiency, tag each position with country and asset type first, then filter them.